 On 8 June 2018, Japan requested to join the consultations.
 On 13 Jun 2018, China requested to join the consultations.
 On 14 June 2018, Thailand requested to join the consultations.
 On 15 June 2018, the European Union, India, Mexico, Norway and the Russian Federation requested to join the consultations.

-On 11 June 2018, the United States requested the Chair of the DSB to circulate to Members a communication where it indicated that the United States was willing to enter into consultations with Canada, without prejudice to the US view that the measures imposed by the United States concern issues of national security not susceptible to review or capable of resolution by WTO dispute settlement and that the consultations provisions in the Agreement on Safeguards are not applicable.
-In its communication, the United States also referred to Canada's notice of intent to impose countermeasures of 31 May 2018.
+On 11 June 2018, the United States requested the Chair of the DSB to circulate to Members a communication where it indicated that the United States accepted Canada's request to enter into consultations, without prejudice to the US view that the measures imposed by the United States concern issues of national security not susceptible to review or capable of resolution by WTO dispute settlement and that the consultations provisions in the Agreement on Safeguards are not applicable.
+The United States also referred to Canada's notice of intent to impose countermeasures of 31 May 2018.

 Panel and Appellate Body proceedings